MediaArea/MediaConch/MetadataDevelopment/ImplementationChecks/readme.md

 # Document reconciliation list

+Future plans for the implementation checker XSL and registry XML:

 TODO: Move checker functions to independent XSL and apply to each template.

 TODO: Review, modify, contribute to LPCM list